-The EIA is assessing the proposed Garden Village (ST03) and the related policies (ST04 and ST05) in Bassetlaw District Council's Draft Local Plan and the accompanying Vision Statement.
+The EIA is assessing the Garden Village Design Framework (ST3) and the garden Village site allocation (ST4) in Bassetlaw District Council's Bassetlaw Local Plan: Publication Version 2020-2037 and the accompanying Vision Statement.
 The Garden Village policies and vision statement aim to create a healthy, active place where physical and mental wellbeing is supported.
 A Sustainable place that meets the needs of the present but also the anticipated needs of future generations.
+An accessible place where sustainable and active movement is at the forefront, but appropriate access by vehicles is carefully managed.
 The policies are written in a way that encourages community ownership and participation, as well as quality of place where both the built and natural environments are preserved and built to an extremely high standard.
-Furthermore, ST03, ST04 and ST05 aim to have innovation built in, which future proofs the Council's approach to meeting the challenges and opportunities of the future.
+Furthermore, ST3 and ST4 aim to have innovation built in, which future proofs the Council's approach to meeting the challenges and opportunities of the future.